-I have a tenant who rents out the main floor and has access to an unfinished basement.
+I have tenants who rent out the main floor and have access to an unfinished basement.
 They are currently on a month-to-month basis and have the unfinished basement as part of their lease.
-How could we take possession of this unfinished basement?
+How could I take possession of this unfinished basement?
 We would like to keep it for our personal use as storage.

 The only way that you are legally going to be able to take over the unfinished basement as storage area is if the tenant agrees to this in exchange for a reduction in the rent.

-A landlord and tenant may agree to add or take away parking, as well as other services, facilities or things that are on a prescribed list, in exchange for a corresponding rent increase or reduction.
-This list appears in Section 16 (1) of Regulation 516/06 of the Residential Tenancies Act, 2006, and appears here: https://www.ontario.ca/laws/regulation/060516?search=Residential+Tenancies+Act
+A landlord and tenant may agree to add or take away services, facilities or things that are on a prescribed list, in exchange for a corresponding rent increase or reduction.
+This list appears in Section 16 (1) of Regulation 516/06 of the Residential Tenancies Act, and appears here: https://www.ontario.ca/laws/regulation/060516?search=Residential+Tenancies+Act

 The basement area would be considered floor space, and subsections (3) and (4) give the following details